What is HICPAC?

 Recent contributions from HICPAC include guidelines for antibiotic stewardship in healthcare facilities.
 These guidelines help hospital administrators implement a program to evaluate use and abuse of antibiotics, as these medications are known to place the patient at risk for an HAI.
 With the increased outbreaks of infection related to contaminated endoscopes, HICPAC also developed and released documents to support best practices in endoscope reprocessing.
 Other reports, called systematic reviews, have covered topics such as C. difficile in the NICU and public reporting recommendations.
 Systematic reviews are a summary of all available evidence on a topic with national priority, highlighting research with significant impact, as well as revealing gaps requiring additional research.

-How does HICPAC choose what to include in its advice and guidance documents?
+How did HICPAC choose what to include in its advice and guidance documents?

-One of HICPAC's most valuable contribution is meticulous research and scientific support for all recommendations.
-Before a policy, suggestion, guideline or strategy is proposed, it is vetted by experts not only on the committee, but experts in the field.
-This means that any information in a HICPAC document can be trusted to stem directly from scientific evidence.
+One of HICPAC's most valuable contribution was meticulous research and scientific support for all recommendations.
+Before a policy, suggestion, guideline or strategy is proposed, it could be vetted by experts not only on the committee, but experts in the field.
+This means that any information in a HICPAC document could be trusted to stem directly from scientific evidence.

 Can I see the committee in action?